Freddy, Deserialization Bug Finder

 Helps with detecting and exploiting serialization libraries/APIs.

-Based on the work of Alvaro Munoz and Oleksandr Mirosh, Friday the 13th: JSON Attacks which they presented at Black Hat USA 2017 and Def Con 25.
+This useful extension was originally developed by Nick Bloor (@nickstadb) for NCC Group and is mainly based on the work of Alvaro Munoz and Oleksandr Mirosh, Friday the 13th: JSON Attacks which they presented at Black Hat USA 2017 and Def Con 25.
 In their work they reviewed a range of JSON and XML serialization libraries for Java and .NET and found that many of them support serialization of arbitrary runtime objects and as a result are vulnerable in the same way as many serialization technologies are - snippets of code (POP gadgets) that execute during or soon after deserialization can be controlled using the properties of the serialized objects, often opening up the potential for arbitrary code or command execution.

 Further modules supporting more formats including YAML and AMF are also included, based on the paper Java Unmarshaller Security - Turning your data into code execution and tool marshalsec by Moritz Bechler.